(Eds. note: This article was originally written in 2011 and was updated in Nov. 2018.)

 The system is called a hierarchy because you must apply each level in the order that they fall in the list.
 In terms of effectiveness at reducing risk, the first level in the hierarchy, elimination, is the most effective, down to the last, PPE*, which has the least effectiveness.

-*PPE — Personal Protective Equipment. e.g. Protective eye wear, boots, bump caps, hard hats, clothing, gloves, respirators, etc. CSA Z1002 includes ‘…anything designed to be worn, held, or carried by an individual for protection against one or more hazards.’ in this definition.
+*PPE – Personal Protective Equipment. e.g. Protective eye wear, safety boots, bump caps, hard hats, clothing, gloves, respirators, etc. CSA Z1002 includes ‘…anything designed to be worn, held, or carried by an individual for protection against one or more hazards.’? in this definition.

 Introducing the Hierarchy of Controls

-The Hierarchy of Controls was developed in a number of different standards over the last 20 years or so.
+The Hierarchy of Controls was developed in a number of different standards over the last 20 years or so, with ISO 12100 coming to the forefront as the leading International standard.
 The idea was to provide a common structure that would provide guidance to designers when controlling risk.

 Typically, the first three levels of the hierarchy may be considered to be ‘engineering controls’ because they are part of the design process for a product.
 This does not mean that they must be done by engineers!